-- I, Kenneth Leddon, Senior Vice President and Chief Financial Officer of Novatel Wireless, Inc. (Company), do hereby certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge: - the Quarterly Report on Form 10-Q of the Company for the quarter ended March 31, 2013 (Report) fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company for the periods presented therein.
+In connection with the Quarterly Report of Novatel Wireless, Inc. (the "Company"), on Form 10-Q for the quarter ended June 30, 2013 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Kenneth Leddon, Senior Vice President and Chief Financial Officer, do hereby certify, pursuant to 18 U.S.C.
+Section 1350, that to the best of my knowledge:

-Date: May 9, 2013 /s/ Kenneth Leddon
+- 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Kenneth Leddon
+/s/ Kenneth Leddon

-Senior Vice President and Chief Financial Officer
+Kenneth Leddon Senior Vice President and Chief Financial Officer